 All requests for use of MSL data should be directed to MSL Project Manager at email@example.com.
 Individuals should obtain a copy of the MSL Codebook* prior to their proposal to aid in this process.
 The proposal must contain:

 All proposal should be submitted electronically and adhere to the above parameters.
 The Project Manager will make every attempt to respond in a timely manner to requests.
-However, it is recommended that proposals be submitted well before data are needed.
+However, it is recommended that proposals be submitted well before data are needed as requests can take up to two months to process.

 * NOTE: the MSL instrument may not be copied, reproduced, or used for data collection without the express written permission of the Principal Investigator.
 Additionally, the full data set may not be requested for exploratory research.
 Proposers are expected to provide clear research questions and the specific variables to be used in analyses.